pierre-rouleau/pel/doc/pel-manual.rst

 - an Emacs key binding documentation project
   (see `Key Bindings Documentation`_),
-- an overall configuration and setup system with:

-  - the implementation of a function-key based key binding map tree to commands, keeping most Emacs key bindings untouched,
-  - several files that implement `PEL convenience features`_,
+- a collection of `PEL convenience features`_ which:

-  - `PEL Customization`_ that control the use of the features of several external packages (see `Credits`_), their loading, configuration and key bindings.
+  - are implemented in several mostly independent files,
+  - have key bindings mostly using the function keys to provide key map trees that do not interfere with standard Emacs key bindings,
+  - provide access to several other external Emacs packages (see `Credits`_) but via
+    `PEL Customization`_ to selectively configure, enable and activate these features.

-    This conforms to the
+    - This conforms to the
-    `Emacs easy customization`_ system and reduces your need to write custom Emacs Lisp code.
+      `Emacs easy customization`_ system and reduces your need to write custom Emacs Lisp configuration code.

 .. _Emacs easy customization:
 .. _Emacs customization:       https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html#Easy-Customization